General

 If my application is successful, when will the funding period start?

-This round supports activities commencing 1 June 2024.
-Your project must conclude within 12 months from your activity start date.
+This round supports activities commencing 1 July 2025.
+Your project must conclude within 18 months from this date.

 If my application is successful, when will the grant payment be made?